 As of Jan.
 1, DATS operations staff officially became City of Edmonton employees.
 This resulted from a brokerage system demonstration project operated in conjunction with the City of Edmonton, Transport Canada, and Grimble Consulting.

-Grandin Station opened at the Government Centre, near Alberta's Legislature.
+Government Centre Station opened near Alberta's Legislature.

 The LRT moves south!
 At 23 metres below the surface, the University LRT Station and Transit Centre was the deepest in Edmonton's LRT system.
 Builders needed to match grade with the Dudley B. Menzies LRT Bridge, which is used exclusively for the LRT on the top level, and for pedestrians and cyclists on the lower.
 With this new extension, the LRT system grew to 12.3 kilometres in length, with six underground, and four surface stations.